-We were wrapped by a soft invisible veil and without realized, we fallen asleep.
+We were wrapped by a soft invisible veil, and without realized, we fallen asleep.

-By now the women who had growed me couldnt do anything about it no more.
-They had followed the rules that «some people» had to follow, for don’t be judged.
+By now, the women who had grown me, couldn’t do anything about it no more: they had followed the rules that «some people» had to follow, for don’t be judged.

-I had followed their advices.
-I was going ahead with my head down, till that night at the tavern.
+I went ahead with my head down, till that night at the tavern.

 The tavern was the one and only place where the inhabitants of the village were meeting at evening after a day of work.

 When he saw me enter in the tavern, he started to tease me aloud.

-There, in that tavern.
-In that precise moment, we looked at eachother for the very first time.
+There, in that tavern: in that precise moment, we looked at each other for the very first time.

-We shyly smiled eachother.”
+We shyly smiled each other.”